KelvinDhondee/Web-Scraping/README.md

 # Web Scraping Projects

-This repository contains previous work on web scraping, using **BeautifulSoup** in Python.
+This repository contains my work on web scraping, using **BeautifulSoup** in Python.

 ## 📄 Project Overview